aphillipps/EVPN-TOI/README.md

 - EVPN Filtering: to filter and optimize EVPN routes
 - Maintenance mode

-Note that the labs need to be completed in the order described above as the configuratioon are merged from one exercice to another.
+Note that the labs need to be completed in the order described above as the configuration are merged from one exercice to another.
+When you start the Arista ATD, do not choose any proposed Lab.
+Start with the basic configuration of the devices.

-See below the main IP addresses used for the devices
+See below the main IP addresses used for the devices.

 | Interface   | Spine1      | Spine2   | Leaf1      | Leaf2       | Leaf3       | Leaf4       | Remote Leaf (Host1) |
 | ----------- | ----------- | ---------| -----------| ----------- | ----------- | ----------- | ----------- |